This post may contain affiliate links. Please read our disclosure policy.

 Recipe tips

-- as an appetizer with lemon aioli or tzatziki as a zesty dipping sauce
+- Serve as an appetizer with lemon aioli or tzatziki for a zesty dip.

 More quinoa recipes